A brief guide to cardiovascular ultrastructural findings by transmission electon microscopy.

 Thick sections are stained with toluidine blue and can be useful for identifying some processes.
 This stain is useful to note artifactual changes to the tissue, contraction-bands related to processing, and certain disease processes.
 Both myelin figures, seen in hydroxychloroquine cardiotoxicity and Fabry disease, and amyloid can be seen on thick sections.
 In some institutions, multiple thick sections are assessed to select an area to perform EM.

 A number of other cell types can be found in EM sections.
-The most obvious are red blood cells notable for their homogenous coloring with various shades of grey.
-These are often found in small capillaries, of which the endothelial cell nuclei are often apparent with a thin layer of cytoplasm surrounding the lumen.
-Fibroblasts, lympohocytes, dendritic cells, macrophages, and other rare inflammatory cells can be seen in the interstitial space.
-Collagens appear as thick fibrils of sinuoidal or curving structures that align together.
+The most obvious are red blood cells (yellow arrow) notable for their homogenous coloring with various shades of grey.
+These are often found in small capillaries, of which the endothelial cell nuclei (purple arrow) are often apparent with a thin layer of cytoplasm surrounding the lumen.
+Fibroblasts, lymphocytes, dendritic cells, macrophages, and other rare inflammatory cells can be seen in the interstitial space.
+Collagens appear as thick fibrils of sinuoidal or curving structures that align together (red arrow).

 Lipid droplets are a feature of degenerative changes to a myocyte.
 They tend to be few in number, but can increase dramatically in more severe myocardial disease.
 They are usually aligned with sarcomeres and in the boundaries of the sarcoplasmic reticulum.
 They measure 0.5 to 1 µm (a relaxed sarcomere measures ~2 µm).
 These lipid droplets are homogeneous grey electron-dense with a slightly more pale edge.
 They may relate to fat accumulation within cardiomyocytes, a feature notable by an Oil Red O stain.